 Navigability, source, and target

-Association navigability should be indicated if the association is navigable in only one direction, i.e., the model designer expects applications to access one object from the other, but not vice versa.
+Association navigability should be indicated if the association is navigable in only one direction; that is, the model designer expects applications to access one object from the other, but not vice versa.
 Feature/feature and information/information associations are usually navigable in both directions, while feature/information associations must be navigable from the feature end but are not required to be modelled as navigable in the other direction.
 UML regards navigability information in UML diagrams as hints to implementations rather than hard requirements, and implementations and data formats are free to implement navigability in the most efficient manner.

 Unidirectional navigability will normally also determine the source and target of the association.

-An association’s source and target should be grammatically and semantically compatible with the name and definition of the association, e.g., for the association Person/subscribes/Magazine the source should be Person and the target Magazine.).
+An association’s source and target should be grammatically and semantically compatible with the name and definition of the association; for example, for the association Person/subscribes/Magazine the source should be Person and the target Magazine.

 Enterprise Architect always has a source and target for associations (see Figure 7-5).